Feodorovskaya Icon of the Mother of God: Veneration

 Another copy of the icon has been venerated in Gorodets, especially after the Feodorovsky Monastery was re-established in the early 18th century.
 A new copy of the icon was brought to it from Kostroma.
 This image was fitted into a golden riza inlaid with precious stones, so as to rival the original by its sumptuous decoration.
 During the annual Makariev Fair, the icon was brought for veneration to Nizhny Novgorod.

 Western Christian women who married into the House of Romanov and converted to Russian Orthodoxy often took Feodorovna as patronymic in honour of the Feodorovskaya icon.
-Examples include two empresses Maria Feodorovna (Sophie Dorothea of Württemberg and Dagmar of Denmark); two empresses Alexandra Feodorovna (Alix of Hesse and Charlotte of Prussia); and grand duchesses Anna Feodorovna (Juliane of Saxe-Coburg-Saalfeld), Victoria Feodorovna (Victoria Melita of Saxe-Coburg and Gotha) and Elizabeth Feodorovna (Elisabeth of Hesse and by Rhine).
+Examples include two empresses Maria Feodorovna (Sophie Dorothea of Württemberg and Dagmar of Denmark); two empresses Alexandra Feodorovna (Alix of Hesse and by Rhine and Charlotte of Prussia); and grand duchesses Anna Feodorovna (Juliane of Saxe-Coburg-Saalfeld), Victoria Feodorovna (Victoria Melita of Saxe-Coburg and Gotha) and Elizabeth Feodorovna (Elisabeth of Hesse and by Rhine).

 When the tercentenary of the Romanov dynasty was celebrated in 1913, Nicholas II of Russia commissioned a copy of the Gorodets icon, which he placed at the Royal Cathedral of Our Lady Saint Theodore, constructed to a design by Vladimir Pokrovsky in the town of Tsarskoye Selo.
 It is said that Nicholas II could not have had a copy from the original image because the icon in Kostroma had blackened so badly that the image was hardly visible.
 This was interpreted as a bad sign for the Romanov dynasty.
 Indeed, the Romanovs were dethroned four years later during the Russian Revolution.

 Unlike the other great icons of Russia, the Feodorovskaya was not transferred to a museum, because the image was impossible to discern.
 The Black Virgin was given to the sect of obnovlentsy, which had it restored in Moscow in 1928.
 After the sect was dissolved in 1944, the icon reverted to the Russian Orthodox Church.
 It deposited the icon in the famous Resurrection Church on the Lowlands in Kostroma.
 In 1991 the icon was moved from there to the revived Epiphany Cathedral in the same city.
 Recently encased in a new chasuble, the icon is still venerated at the convent associated with the cathedral.